Who won both Booker and Nobel Prize?

 Q: Who is [Author’s Name]?

+A: [Author’s Name] has penned a series of critically acclaimed novels, including [Book Title 1], [Book Title 2], and [Book Title 3], which have garnered immense praise from readers and critics alike.

-Q: How rare is it to win both the Booker Prize and the Nobel Prize in Literature?
+Q: How rare is it to win both the Booker and Nobel Prize?

-A: Winning both the Booker Prize and the Nobel Prize in Literature is an exceedingly rare achievement.
-Only a select few authors have managed to accomplish this remarkable feat throughout history.
+A: Winning both the Booker Prize and the Nobel Prize in Literature is an exceedingly rare accomplishment, with only a select few authors achieving this remarkable feat throughout history.